tobihagemann/docs/docs/android/vault-management.md

 Choose between *Dropbox*, *Google Drive*, *OneDrive* (works also with *OneDrive for Business*) or *Local storage* (which means your local device with all attached devices).

-| If your desired provider is not listed and offers WebDAV access, please select *WebDAV* as the storage location of your vault.
+If your desired provider is not listed and offers WebDAV access, please select *WebDAV* as the storage location of your vault.

-| Please see [a non-exhaustive list of Cloud Services](/docs/misc/supported-cloud-services.md#cloud-services-with-webdav-support) for a non-exhaustive list of Cloud Services
-  and information about accessing them with WebDAV.
+Please see [Cloud Services With WebDAV Support](/docs/misc/supported-cloud-services.md#cloud-services-with-webdav-support) for a non-exhaustive list of Cloud Services and information about accessing them with WebDAV.

 <img src="/img/android/add-existing-vault-2-select-provider.png" alt="How to add a vault with Android" width="346" />